MartinPaulEve/django-caretaker/README.md

 Add 'caretaker' to your installed apps in your Django settings file.

+Add 'path('caretaker/', include('caretaker.urls')),' to your urls.py file to enable the /caretaker/list view.

 ## Setup and Configuration
 ### Configure an AWS S3 Bucket and IAM User for Backup
 Next, ensure that you have a working AWS cli client and configure it if not.